alperozisik/k8s-basic-workshop/doc/02-install.md

 You can check the official documentation: [Installing kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/#installing-runtime), which will install all of them.

 > This environment that is provided by OCI & Ubuntu.
-It is quite updated.
+It is quite up-to-date.
 Most of the prerequisites in the documentation is already met.

 Please review the [install script](../scripts/kubeadm-install.sh) and perform installation as following:
 ```shell